 The Quest 3 is a lightweight, affordable road shoe, but Nike clearly made sacrifices to bring the cost down.
 It lacks in some very important areas: flexibility, cushioning, and responsiveness.
 Not the worst neutral running shoe, but if you honestly value your feet and legs there are better places to spend your hard-earned money.

 The Nike Quest 3 is for you if you need a running shoe that is:

-a stability shoe for mild overpronation (consider a pair from the Air Zoom Structure line, which is known to offer great cushioning and support)
+- a stability shoe for mild overpronation (consider a pair from the Air Zoom Structure line, which offers great cushioning and support)

 Nike Quest 3 fits true to size